 - 1. The driver is in charge.

 - 2. Follow directions.

 - 3. Keep your hands to yourself.

 - 4. Use Body Basics and Line Basics.

 - 5. Be silent at all railroad crossings.

 - 6. Stay in your seat until the bus stops and it's your turn to get off.

 - 7. Keep your body inside the bus.

 - 8. Use the garbage can and keep the bus clean.

-- Leave electronic devices, sport equipment, etc. at home.
-Eat food before you get on or after you get off the bus.

-- 10. Be on time at your bus stop.
+- 9. Leave electronic devices, sport equipment, etc. at home.
+Eat food before you get on or after you get off the bus. - 10.
+Be on time at your bus stop.
 The bus will not wait.
-During poor weather the bus may be late, please be patient. - Use kind words when talking to others.Speak softly so you don't distract the driver. - 12.
+During poor weather the bus may be late, please be patient. - 11.
+Use kind words when talking to others.
+Speak softly so you don't distract the driver. - 12.
 Classroom/school rules apply on the bus. - 13.
-When waiting for the bus, for any reason, PLEASE NOTIFY THE DRIVER. - 14.
-If your child is NOT riding the bus for any reason, PLEASE NOTIFY THE DRIVER. - 15.
-Failure to comply with the bus rules will result in loss of transportation privileges.
+When waiting for the bus, for any reason.
+PLEASE NOTIFY THE DRIVER. - 14.
+If your child is NOT riding the bus for any reason, PLEASE NOTIFY THE DRIVER.

-Health Information
+Health Information Injury/Illness

-Injury/Illness

-If a child becomes ill or has a serious accident at school, the parents or guardian will be notified.
+If a child becomes ill or has a serious accident at school, the parents or guardian will be notified immediately.
 Inform the school of any changes of emergency information throughout the year.
 Two emergency names and current phone numbers are preferred.